apaluya/localize-the-docs/localize-the-docs.md

 - Parse data to calculate cost estimates and reports
 - Route data through the LSP

+## Localization Workflow: Tooling

+The XML tools use the following formats:

+- Segmentation Rules eXchange _(SRX)_
+- Translation Memory eXchange _(TMX)_
+- XML Localization Interchange File Format _(XLIFF)_

 ## Localization Workflow: LSP

 - Your PM organizes jobs and schedules
 - PM distributes content to translators
 - Translators use IDEs to work on data
-- PM receives data and sends it back through tooling
+- PM distributes content to reviewers
+- Completed and approved content is integrated
+- Tools generate translated source files
-- You receive translated source content
+- You receive deliverables

 ## Localization Workflow